 Bordered by vibrant bougainvillea trellises, the 30-metre, aqua-tiled swimming pool stretches out in front of the Clubhouse.
 Bask on your umbrella-shaded sun-bed or one of the three open-air salas where comfy mattresses reign supreme.

-If all that beach-flopping has left you with sun-lounger sores, intimate Amanpulo Spa offers local Cuyonin healing treatments.
+If all that beach-flopping has left you with sunlounger sores, intimate Amanpulo Spa offers local Cuyonin healing treatments.
+One of its many soothing therapies, the Hilot massage, alternates hot and cold to rebalance areas of tension, making use of banana leaves and cold-pressed coconut oil.

-Welcome: baby cots are provided for free and extra beds for older children cost S$100 a night (or they can sleep on day-beds in your room for free).
-Babysitting with hotel staff can be arranged for PHP300 an hour, with 48 hours’ notice.
+Welcome: baby cots and extra beds or day-beds for up to two under-12s can be provided for free; it's US$190 a night (excluding a service charge) for a third child.
+Babysitting with hotel staff can be arranged from US$6 an hour, with 48 hours’ notice.

 Children old enough to swim and enjoy the wide range of watersports and kids' club activities.